rossbrandon/rossbrandon.dev/content/blog/a-new-bloging-adventure.md

 author:
   name: "Ross Brandon"
 date: 2023-07-01
-linktitle: A New Adventure
+linktitle: A New Blogging Adventure?
 type:
 - blog
-title: A New Adventure
+title: A New Blogging Adventure?
 weight: 10
 series:
 - Getting Started
 ---

-## Introduction
+## What is this?

 _Maybe not an "adventure" per say.
 Or really all that new.
 New for me, I suppose._